Photoshop Pen Tool

 The Essentials of The Pen Tool:

 The Pen tool allows to draw straight lines, angles and even curves.
 For this it is necessary to place points.
-These points, called anchor points, are automatically linked together to create a path.
+These points, called anchor points, are automatically linked together to create a path or deep etching image.

 First of all, we must say that the Pen tool is the one that can be found just above the text tool or is the one that is selected when we press the “p” key on our keyboard.
 If we keep the mouse pressed on the tool, we will see how several options related to the tool are displayed, such as the Pen itself, add or delete anchor point and convert anchor point, which we will see below for what each one is worth.